datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast04-Multi-Band-Raster.md

     ## resolution  : 0.25, 0.25  (x, y)
     ## extent      : 731998.5, 732766.8, 4712956, 4713536  (xmin, xmax, ymin, ymax)
     ## coord. ref. : +proj=utm +zone=18 +datum=WGS84 +units=m +no_defs +ellps=WGS84 +towgs84=0,0,0
-    ## data source : /Users/lwasser/Documents/data/1_DataPortal_Workshop/1_WorkshopData/NEON_RemoteSensing/HARV/HARV_RGB_Ortho.tif
+    ## data source : /Users/mjones01/Documents/data/Spatio_TemporalWorkshop/NEON_RemoteSensing/HARV/HARV_RGB_Ortho.tif
     ## names       : HARV_RGB_Ortho
     ## values      : 0, 255  (min, max)

-Notice that band 2 is band 2 of 3 bands.
-`band: 2  (of  3  bands)`
+Notice that band 2 is band 2 of 3 bands `band: 2  (of  3  bands)`.

-> #Challenge: Making sense of single band images
+#Challenge: Making sense of single band images
-> If you compare the plots of band 1 (red) and band 2 (green) you can see subtle
-> differences in the image.
+If you compare the plots of band 1 (red) and band 2 (green) you can see subtle differences in the image.
 The forest appears paler in band 2 (green).
 Why?

-Next, we will explore working with all 3 bands - using a `RasterStack`.

-#Raster Stacks in R
+##Raster Stacks in R
-We have now explored individual bands in a multi-band raster.
-Let's bring in all 3 bands of our 3-band image composite it to create a final color RGB plot in `R`.
+Next, we will explore working with all 3 bands using a *Raster Stack* of our 3-band image composite to create a final RGB color plot in `R`.

 To bring in all bands of a multi-band raster, we use the`stack()` function.